huggingface/peft/docs/source/accelerate/fsdp.md

 ## Memory usage

 In the above example, the memory consumed per GPU is **19.6 GB** while CPU RAM usage is around **107 GB**.
 When disabling CPU offloading, the GPU memory usage is  **35.6 GB/ GPU**.
-Therefore, what took 16X80GB GPUs for full finetuning, 8X80GB GPUs with FSDP+LoRA and couple of 80GB GPUs with DDP+QLoRA now requires 2X24GB GPUs.
+Therefore, what took 16X80GB GPUs for full finetuning, 8X80GB GPUs with FSDP+LoRA, and a couple of 80GB GPUs with DDP+QLoRA, now requires 2X24GB GPUs.
 This makes finetuning of large models more accessible.

 ## More resources
 You can also refer the [llama-recipes](https://github.com/facebookresearch/llama-recipes/?tab=readme-ov-file#fine-tuning) repo and [Getting started with Llama](https://llama.meta.com/get-started/#fine-tuning) guide on how to finetune using FSDP and PEFT.